Nach Baliye 9: Pooja Banerjee Injured; Shantanu In Tears After A Heated Argument With Raveena

 Shantanu Breaks Down

 Apparently, Raveena and Shantanu got into a heated argument, which left everyone in a state of shock.
-Also, it is being said that Shantanu broke down back stage before his performance.
+Also, it is being said that Shantanu broke down backstage before his performance.

 Pooja Banerjee Injured